brightsign/node.js-starter-project/README.md

 # BrightSign Node.js Sample

-This sample BrightAuthor application shows how to instantiate a node.js server that runs on a BrightSign player.
+This sample BrightAuthor:connected application shows how to instantiate a node.js server that runs on a BrightSign player.

 ## About the Sample Application
 This application creates a node.js web server that can serve static files from port 9090.
 This example was created for BrightAuthor:connected.